 My husband is blessed with talent to transform uncultivated land into a corner of paradise.
 Eighty-five tall trees of differing species were felled in order to build our house.
 While many stately, thriving trees remain, Jeff’s toil has successfully converted our landscape from a forgotten forest into an exotic garden.

 Horticulture is a talent I don’t have.
 My mother loved working in the yard for hours, digging and planting.
 She knew all the proper and improper names for everything that grew in the sandy soil of our Florida home.
 I conveniently hid in the house practicing the piano or writing letters to avoid Mama’s beckon to come out and “play.”
 I stay out of my husband’s garden, too.
-Mr. Rake calls my name, but I don’t hear it.
+Mr. Rake calls my name, but I don’t hear him.

 Too often I assume this verse in Genesis was written only to encourage God’s people to have children, birth babies.
 It is much more than that.
 He commands us to produce life from all of nature, not just our human bodies.
 It is an honor and privilege to raise children, animals, and plants in our piece of creation.

-God uses dormant seeds to push life into trees, flowers and plants.
+God uses dormant seeds to push life into trees, flowers, and plants.
 The seeds that Jeff scatters yield monster plants that provide luscious fruit and vegetables all summer, even into autumn.

 How are you filling the earth with God’s glory?